REI-Network/rei-faucet/README.md

-# gxchain2-fauct
+# gxchain2-fauet
- The gxchain2's fauct
+ The gxchain2's fauet

 ### How to get token?
 Use the `http://localhost:3000/send?address=youraddress`